Shaamallow/texture-diffusion/README.md

   - [ ] Extend single-object replacement to multi-object selection.
   - [ ] Toggle option for rendering entire scenes.
 - [ ] **Multi Projection Generation (Search grid trick for flux generation, it's very powerful)**
-  - [ ] Rework the current Camera workflow
+  - [ ] Rework the current Camera workflow (no camera collections, single camera to move, generate without getting out of camera view)
   - [ ] Allow for multiple view to be rendered at once to generate a grid for a given object (like sprites)
 - [ ] **Texture Projection** project the texture on the UV instead of the UV on the texture
 - [ ] **ComfyUI API Integration** – Create a standalone API to eliminate the need for Comfy installation (planned as a premium feature).
+- [ ] **Default Controlnet** Allow to use different depth controlnet (no default name, different providers...)

 ## Contributing